MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/trim-versions.md

 **Automatic Trim Mode:** Delete older versions according to the automatic version storage algorithm.

-### Queue Trim Job and Track Progress
+## Queue Trim Job and Track Progress

 The version trimming workflow uses a job to asynchronously delete versions matching the criteria specified in the trim mode.<br>
 To queue the trim job, you need to determine the **scope** for version deletion.
 You can delete old file versions for all document libraries in a site or for a specific document library.
 Next, you need to determine the **trim mode** you wish to apply for trimming file versions within the specified scope.<br>
-Once you are ready to commit to the trim, you can queue the job to asynchronously delete versions matching the trim mode criteria.
-You can monitor the progress of committed trim jobs to keep track of the deletion progress
+Once you're ready to commit to the trim, you can queue the job to asynchronously delete versions matching the trim mode criteria.
+You can monitor the progress of committed trim jobs to keep track of the deletion progress.

-### Trim existing Versions using PowerShell
+## Trim existing Versions using PowerShell

 Follow these steps to trim existing versions using PowerShell.